chef/chef-server/docs-chef-io/content/server/server_backup_restore.md

 ### Restore

-To restore a Chef Backend-based Chef Infra Server cluster:
+To restore a Chef Backend-based Chef Infra Server cluster, first we need to do restore on the backend and then on the front end:

+#### Backend Restore

-1. Restore the node and an IP address that can be used to reach the node on the first machine that you want to use in your new Chef Backend cluster.
-The argument to the `--publish_address` option should be the IP address for reaching the node you are restoring.
+1. Restoring backend will create a new cluster.
+Select one of the node as the leader and restore the backup on that node first.
+Provide the IP address of the node on which you are restoring as the argument to the `--publish_address` option.

     ```bash
     chef-backend-ctl restore --publish_address X.Y.Z.W /path/to/backup.tar.gz
     ```

-2. Join additional nodes to your Chef Backend cluster.
-(If you are only testing and verifying your restore process you can test against a single Chef Backend node and a single Chef Infra Server node.)
+2. The file `/etc/chef-backend/chef-backend-secrets.json` will be generated after restor command creates a new cluster.
+Make a copy of this file on to the follower nodes (in the example, copied to `/tmp/chef-backend-secrets.json` ).

+3. Join follower nodes to your new Chef Backend cluster, by passing the IP address of the restored leader node as the argument.
+Provide the IP address of the follower node which you are joining to the cluster as the argument to the `--publish_address` option.
+Also provide the copied `chef-backend-secrets.json` as the argument for the -s option.

     ```bash
-    chef-backend-ctl join-cluster IP_OF_FIRST_NODE --publish_address IP_OF_THIS_NODE
+    chef-backend-ctl join-cluster --accept-license --yes --quiet IP_OF_LEADER_NODE --publish_address IP_OF_CURRENT_FOLLOWER_NODE -s /tmp/chef-backend-secrets.json
     ```
+4. Generate the configs from the new cluster for the front end.
+    ```bash
+    chef-backend-ctl gen-server-config chefserver.internal > /tmp/chef-server.rb
+    ```

+#### Frontend Restore

-3. Restore Chef Infra Server from your backed up Infra Server configuration (See step 2 in the backup instructions above).
+1. Restore Chef Infra Server from your backed up Infra Server configuration (See step 2 in the backup instructions above).
 Alternatively, you can generate new configuration for this node and reconfigure it using the steps found in [the installation